tboerc/tboerc.github.io/README.md

 │   └── favicon.svg
 ├── src/
 │   ├── components/
+│   ├── content/
-│   │   └── Card.astro
+│   │   └── blog/
+│   ├── i18n/
 │   ├── layouts/
-│   │   └── Layout.astro
-│   └── pages/
+│   ├── pages/
-│       └── index.astro
+│   └── schemas/
 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
+Astro looks for `.astro` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

+Astro will also look for `.md` files inside `src/content/blog/` directory.
+Each file will become a blog post.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+There's nothing special about `src/components/`, but that's where we like to put any Astro components.

+All the internationalization stuff lives inside the `src/i18n/` directory.
+There we can find some helpers functions and some `.json` files containing all translated strings used in the site.

+There are some validation in the frontmatter of blog posts, and `src/schemas` holds the files containing it.

 Any static assets, like images, can be placed in the `public/` directory.